Internal combustion engines operate through ignition of air and fuel.

 Why blow by is dangerous for your engine?

 Blow by is a common problem for internal combustion engines.
 Pistons move up and down when the air/fuel mixture ignites, and this moves the crankshaft and drives axles.
-With time the pistons get worn out, and the cylinder walls start leaking.
+With time, the pistons get worn out, and the cylinder walls start leaking.
 This gives way to the combustion mixture to find its way to the crankshaft.
-Blow by cause engine efficiency and you will find yourself spending more on fuel and oil.
+Blow by causes engine efficiency and you will find yourself spending more on fuel and oil.